 The Madison Tenant Bill of Rights is written by and for tenants.

 Following the passage of 100 pro-landlord laws from 2011 to 2019, tenants have faced an uphill battle to gain meaningful protections and rights.
 In 2013, Act 76 wiped out 25 different Madison laws protecting renters (see also: Act 108, Act 143, and Wis. stat. chapter 66).
+The Dane County Board passed a resolution in 2011 recognizing housing as a human right, but has not followed up these words with actions.
 In 2023, pro-tenant legislators (primarily in Milwaukee and Madison) introduced the Tenant Protection Package to the state legislature to protect tenant rights, but these 22 pro-tenant bills have not been passed at the state level.

 The Tenant Bill of Rights is both a practical project and agitational tool.
 While state laws limit or pre-empt municipalities from passing stricter protections for tenants, we see many opportunities to win more power within the current housing landscape.